Oasis of the Seas - Lessons Learned

 - Please continue those high quality shows!

-As you can see in the above images, a number of cardio machines.
-A decent stretching area, a small free weight area and lots of weight machines.
+As you can see in the above images, they offer a number of cardio machines, a decent stretching area, a small free weight area and lots of weight machines.
 I would have preferred a larger free weight area but overall we were able to get in good workouts.

 - Try to relax and lose the stress of it all in the first day.
 It will take some time to get used to the ship and where to go but try to lighten up and enjoy the process of it all.